programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 ## Practice

 1. Assign variables for the January 1950 and January 1960 `AirPassengers` data points.
-Add the two variables together on the next line:
+Add the two variables together on the next line.
+2. Use the variables you just created to find the difference between air travellers in 1960 versus 1950.

+## Solutions

+1.
 ```
 > Jan1950<- 115
 > Jan1960<- 417